awsdocs/aws-parallelcluster-user-guide/doc_source/autoscaling.md

 With an SGE scheduler, each job requires a number of slots to run \(one slot corresponds to one processing unit, for example, a vCPU\)\.
 To evaluate the number of instances that are required to serve the currently pending jobs, the `jobwatcher` divides the total number of requested slots by the capacity of a single compute node\.
 The capacity of a compute node that corresponds to the number of available vCPUs depends on the Amazon EC2 instance type that is specified in the cluster configuration\.

-With Slurm and Torque schedulers, each job might require both a number of nodes and a number of slots per node, depending on circumstance\.
+With Slurm \(before AWS ParallelCluster version 2\.9\.0\) and Torque schedulers, each job might require both a number of nodes and a number of slots per node, depending on circumstance\.
 For each request, the `jobwatcher` determines the number of compute nodes that are needed to fulfill the new computational requirements\.
 For example, let's assume a cluster with `c5.2xlarge` \(8 vCPU\) as the compute instance type, and three queued pending jobs with the following requirements:
 + job1: 2 nodes / 4 slots each
 + job2: 3 nodes / 2 slots each
 + job3: 1 node / 4 slots each